 Tools for success

 Ohio’s 529 Plan has created a set of calculators and tools to see the advantages of setting goals and saving for college.
 You can calculate your estimated college costs based on your child's age, your initial deposit, your monthly or yearly contributions, and a few other factors.
-The Cost of Waiting Tool can show how starting early with your higher education savings can really build up, even if it’s a small contribution to start.
+The Cost of Delaying Saving Tool can show how starting early with your higher education savings can really build up, even if it’s a small contribution to start.
 The Tax Benefit Tool illustrates how the tax-free earnings in a 529 plan allows you to keep every dollar that grows in the account, unlike a taxable bank savings account.
-Lastly, when you’re ready to open an Ohio’s 529 Plan account, take the Risk Tolerance Questionnaire to determine which investment style — conservative, moderate, or aggressive — you would be most comfortable following.
-They’ll all help you build a savings plan that's right for you.

 Don’t just set it and forget it

 Using CollegeAdvantage’s annual increase option is a great way to strengthen the backbone of your college savings and there are more options to grow your account even more.
 One of the options is to create an Ugift code.
 Ugift is a free service through our recordkeeping partner, Ascensus.
 This code allows loved ones to donate to the 529 plan for birthdays, holidays, and all those “just because” reasons that pop up throughout the year.
 The Ugift advantage is that you aren’t giving out the 529 account number so that critical information is kept secure.

 You can also shop with Upromise, a free loyalty program that offers its members cash back for their purchases from a wide variety of businesses.
 When you connect your debit and/or credit card to your Upromise account, you can start earning rewards with your everyday shopping.
 Then link your Upromise account to your CollegeAdvantage Direct 529 Plan account to roll over these rebates.